 So that’s the most basic way to describe the way a business auction works.
 It’s most likely not like auctions you’ve seen before, and it can be held publicly or privately.

 On the opposite side of the business auction lies the private sale.
 Auctions aren’t for every seller.
-Therefore, there are reasons why you would sell your business in a private sale rather than through a public auction.
+Therefore, there are a few good reasons why you would sell your business in a private sale rather than through a public auction.

-So where does that leave us?
+So what’s the next step?
 Well, now is the time to talk to your business broker, M&A Advisor, or investment banker.
-Get your team together, too.
-Seek guidance from those who have walked this journey with you and from the objective sales facilitator.
+Get your advisory team together, too.
+Seek guidance from those who have walked this business selling journey with you and from the objective sales facilitator.
 Work together to choose the sales vehicle right for you, for your buyer, and for your company.

 No matter which way you decide is the best way to sell your business, you probably already have interested buyers.
 You just have to figure out which particular process will get you the highest bid.